Meet the Team

 JEMMA COOPER

-BSc, RVN, DipAniPhys, MIAAT RCH MCHA
+BSc, RVN, DipAniPhys, L3CertSAHydro, AETCert, MIAAT RCH MCHA

 After completing a degree in Equine Science in 2009 through the University of Wales, Aberystwyth, Jemma went on to gain her Registered Veterinary Nurse qualification in 2014, allowing Jemma to further her Veterinary knowledge and understanding of both small animal and equines.